Benjamin-Wiegand/battmitm/README.md

 the goal is to match (and possibly exceed) the existing implementation currently mounted to my laptop that I'm typing this on:
-![the arduino leonardo that's attached to my battery, complete with small OLED display](https://ben.wiegand.pw/img/smbus-mitm-arduino-thumb.webp) to imagine what it would look like, pretend that it's a pi pico and that I've figured out a solution for the 5V regulator that I now need.
+![the arduino leonardo that's attached to my battery, complete with small OLED display](https://ben.wiegand.pw/img/smbus-mitm-arduino-thumb.webp) to imagine what it would look like, pretend that it's a pi pico on a piece of protoboard instead of an arduino leonardo.

+also I broke the arduino while working on this. there's no going back now.

 ## liability disclaimer

+> **IMPORTANT: currently, SBS alarms may not work depending on your laptop. see project status.**

 **if you use BattMITM, you are doing so at your own risk.** while battery protection technology tends to be pretty safe these days, I'm not responsible for any adverse side-effects of using BattMITM.